bminortx/Buckshot/README.md

 for everything.
 Some of the constraints are a bit tricky, so this might help.

 This documentation will continue to expand as things become available.
-If you'd like to work on the project, or point out anything grossly wrong, just reach out: gallimatrix ~at~ gmail.com

 --------
 License